neoformalex/e-menu/README.md

 ## Build

 Build presets provide an easy way to define common build configurations in your `polymer.json` file.
-There are 3 build presets we put in `polymer.json` file in Shop:
+There are 3 build presets we put in `polymer.json` file in E-menu:

 **es5-bundled**